dbca-wa/wastd/docs_source/data_consumers.rst

 This chapter addresses data consumers.

-There are four principal ways to export data:
+There are four principal ways to access data and derived data products from WAStD:

-* Data export from GUI: filter to taste, hit "CSV" top right.
+* Data export from GUI: filter to taste, hit "CSV" or "XLS" on the top right.
-* Data export from Data Curation Portal: filter to location and date, select all, bottom left menu "export to CSV", choose settings, export.
+* Data export from Data Curation Portal: filter to location and date, select all, bottom left menu "export to CSV", export.
 * Data export from API: see wastdr vignette `Accessing WAStD Data <https://dbca-wa.github.io/wastdr/articles/access.html>`_.
 * Automated reporting: Latest date-stamped `folder on SharePoint <https://dpaw.sharepoint.com/sites/theturtles/Shared%20Documents/Forms/AllItems.aspx?viewid=b34c0a22%2Da086%2D4a61%2D9506%2D1e8b66ceccd0&id=%2Fsites%2Ftheturtles%2FShared%20Documents%2F10%20Turtle%20data%20exports>`_ or as shared with you through MS Teams.

-  * Bookmark all "Turtle data" SharePoint sites to find them `here <https://dpaw.sharepoint.com/_layouts/15/sharepoint.aspx>`_
+Tip: Bookmark all "Turtle data" SharePoint sites to find them `here <https://dpaw.sharepoint.com/_layouts/15/sharepoint.aspx>`_

 Additional data export pathways for admins:
 * Shell: Rancher > pod > shell > fab shell > iPython session.
 * Database: Rancher > pod > shell > ./manage.py db_shell > psql session.

 The main avenue for data consumers are the value-added and well documented reports.
 The reports contain an up to date explanation of all exported data products, as well as maps and summary tables.
 Most of the insights and summaries a data consumer might want will be in the reports.

 The remainder of this page is the older documentation, pending an update of links.